 If out-of-state sellers have offices or other facilities in Illinois, the Illinois Department of Revenue can require them to collect these taxes on their sales in Illinois.
+The state also requires out-of-state sellers that make many sales directly to Illinois buyers to collect tax on such sales (see "History" below for details).
 Administered by Department of Revenue.
 (35 ILCS 105/1 ff. (use tax); 120/1 ff. (retailers' occupation tax); 110/1 ff. (service use tax); and 115/1 ff. (service occupation tax))

-Rate and base: 6.25% of the purchase price (except on food and drugs, blended ethanol, biodiesel, and biodiesel blends, as described below).
-The state keeps the part equal to 5% of the purchase price, and pays the remaining 1.25% to local governments as described below.
+Rate and base: 6.25% of the selling price (except on food and drugs, blended ethanol, biodiesel, and biodiesel blends, as described below).
+The state keeps the part equal to 5% of the selling price, and pays the remaining 1.25% to local governments as described below.